Meet the individuals who are helping make Inspired Teaching a reality.

 Katie has dedicated her teaching career to working with students who learn differently.
 She earned her Bachelor’s degree in Sociology from Haverford College and, after serving in the Peace Corps in Cameroon, went on to earn her Master’s degree in Curriculum and Instruction with a focus on Bilingual Special Education at George Washington University.
 Katie began her teaching career in DC at Cesar Chavez Public Charter High School for Public Policy and now teaches at The Lab School of Washington.
 She participated in the 2010 Inspired Teaching Institute and continues to work to transform her classroom into a place with more questions than answers, more student voice than teacher voice, and plenty of time for discovering about ourselves and the world around us through literature.
 Katie has taught in DC since 2006 and envisions spending many more years with her wonderful students in the classroom.

-Liz has a MA from UC-Berkeley in Educational Psychology and a BA from Middlebury College.
+Liz is a mentor with the Inspired Teacher Certification Program.
+She has a MA from UC-Berkeley in Educational Psychology and a BA from Middlebury College.
 She has been involved in the field of education for 20 years as a teacher, tutor, curriculum developer, and consultant – working in San Francisco, Washington, DC, and Singapore.
 She is on the Board of Directors for Caring for Cambodia – a non-profit supporting fifteen government schools in Siem Reap, Cambodia – and played a central role in the development of its Teacher Training Project.
 She has been a mentor with Center for Inspired Teaching since 2007.

 Sebastian is a BLISS Teacher Leader and teaches 9th grade World History I and 10th grade World History II in Spanish at Columbia Heights Education Campus in Washington, DC.